legal-united-states-poker-sites

 Unlike Hold'em, where preflop equity differences can be extreme, Omaha creates much closer equity situations because each player receives four hole cards instead of two.
 In simpler terms, even the best starting hands in Omaha aren't as dominant as they would be in Hold'em.

 With four cards, players have many more possible combinations to make hands, which narrows the gap between strong and weak holdings.
-This fundamental difference in how hand values are distributed shapes the entire betting structure debate and explains why pot-limit betting makes more sense.
+This key difference in how hand values are distributed shapes the entire betting structure debate and explains why pot-limit betting makes more sense.

 Equity Distribution in Omaha

-In Texas Hold'em, premium hands like AA can have roughly an 85% equity against a single random holding heads-up.
+In Texas Hold'em, the best five-card poker hands have roughly an 85% equity against a single random holding heads-up.
 However, even the strongest starting hands rarely go over 66% equity in Omaha against a random hand.
+This compression of equity creates a unique dynamic that fundamentally changes the optimal strategy.

 GameStarting HandEquity vs. Random Hand